IN THIS ARTICLE

 SMB Shares Page Overview

 In the Web UI, hover over Sharing and click SMB Shares from the dropdown.

 A list of SMB shares displays, including the name of each SMB share, file system path, and encryption status.

 Create an SMB Share

-Click Save to create the new share and add it to the SMB Shares page.
+- Click Create Share to add it to the SMB Shares page.

-You should now be able to successfully create an SMB share in Qumulo Core
+You should now be able to successfully create, modify, or remove an SMB share in Qumulo Core

 Like what you see?
 Share this article with your network!